yuhenghuang/local_leetcode/README.md

 - in line with the instructions from the official site
 - same goes for the compilation flags, including *asan* flags
+- same goes for the choice of STL library `libc++`

+4. Can test cases be skipped to avoid some annoying unconveniences, like long outputs blocking the terminal when debugging?

+- Test cases can be commented out by `# ` in the beginning of a line to skip it.

 For other more specific questions, the wiki will be available in the future.